abrennan0930/abrennan0930.github.io/_posts/2021-02-22-Portfolio-Unit-1.md

 This barplot shows that those that had a successful career more often attended a Power6

 ### Limitations
 Some schools, like Gonzaga, are top programs, though they are in a smaller conference.
-Adam Morrison, from Gonzaga was one of the top picks in his draft year, although he did become a bust. drop years like Lebron that would've attended a power 6 school, but didn't need to go to college.
+Adam Morrison, from Gonzaga was one of the top picks in his draft year, although he did become a bust.
+These programs help the cause for conferences outside of the Power 6 overall.
+We could also have dropped the years from circa 1995 to 2005, where players would've attended a power 6 school, but didn't need to go to college.
--drop foreigners? only limited to those

 ### Similar Analyses
 - need to find another similar analysis. check conferences websites perhaps..
+-
 ### Questions Raised
 Is it only if they were a starter in college that there is a correlation?
 If we took out Division 2 and lower schools, would there be a difference in Power 6 Conferences to other Division 1 schools.
 We could break down the data further to understand this relationship.